Welcome to Law at Winchester

 Research strengths and centres

-Business law; Criminal law; Commercial litigation; Constitutional law; Dispute resolution; Employment law; Family law; Feminist legal theory; Healthcare law; Human rights; International law; Law and religion; Legal Philosophy; Medical law and Ethics; Privacy law; Public law; Tort law.
+Business law; Criminal law; International Criminal Law; Criminal Justice; Commercial litigation; Constitutional law; Dispute resolution; Employment law; Family law; Feminist legal theory; Healthcare law; Human rights; International law; Law and religion; Legal Philosophy; Medical law and Ethics; Privacy law; Public law; Tort law.

 The Centre for Information Rights examines the overlap between information and privacy law, and new technologies and methods of data analysis.

-CPPL is an interdisciplinary centre focussed on all aspects of Public Law, with an emphasis on issues that cross the threshold of politics and law such as Brexit, the Monarchy, Human Rights and Devolution.
-CPPL was formally launched in April 2018 and works closely with the Centre for English Identity and Politics.
+Launched in 2018, CPPL is an interdisciplinary centre focussed on all aspects of Public Law, with an emphasis on issues that cross the threshold of politics and law such as Brexit, the Monarchy, Human Rights and Devolution.

 Postgraduate research supervision

 We offer research supervision in a wide range of subjects.
-To find out more, explore our academic staff profile pages above for individual areas of supervision or use the Find an Expert search bar below.
+To find out more, explore our academic staff profile pages above for individual areas of supervision.